Simbs38/PythonExercises/Exercises/DailyExercises/25-01-2024/README.md

 # Daily Exercise 25/01/24

-For these exercises note that the method input returns a string
+For these exercises note that the method input returns a `string`

-Eg: in `userResponse = input("What is your age ")` userResponse will be a string
+This means that in `userResponse = input("What is your age ")` userResponse will be a string

 So in this code: